Counterfactual Forecasting for Panel Data: Introduction

-\textit{Our contributions.}~ We introduce a method namely \focus (\textit{FOrecasting Counterfactuals Under Stochastic dynamics}) in Sec.\ref{sec:method}.
-To the best of our knowledge, this is the first work to address forecasting counterfactuals out-of-sample.
-Equipped with a reliable factor estimation algorithm, \focus has two steps- (i) restricts the observed panel under treatment (or control) and estimates the latent factors from the treatment panel by considering the control (or treated) observations as missing, (ii) fits an appropriate time series model on the estimated factors to construct a forecast estimator $\thetahatith$ (in \eqref{eq:forecast_target_est}) of the forecast estimand $\thetaith$ (in \eqref{eq:forecast_target}) for unit $i$ horizon $h$.
-On a general note, our method integrates smoothing and filtering techniques from time series analysis with matrix completion and counterfactual estimation methods.
-Allowing for stochastic dynamics in the factors makes \focus flexible to handling non-singular spectra.
-Additionally, \focus is equipped to capture latent temporal dependencies by accommodating serial correlation of the factors.
-We overcome the limitation of restricted missingness of panel forecasting methods in dynamic factor model literature by proposing algorithm equipped to handle wide range of missing patterns.
-When the factors are estimated with the PCA algorithm of \citet{xiong2023large}, under a VAR(1) assumption on the true factors with VAR coefficient matrix $A$, and standard assumptions on the loadings, the noise in the outcome model and observation mechanism, we establish high probability error bounds associated with $\thetahatith$ (Thm. \ref{thm:forecast_error_bound}).
-The error bounds carry two components due to (i) estimating the factors from the partially observed panel, and (ii) forecasting with the factors.
-Under additional regularities on the observation pattern, we establish $\min\left\{\sqrt{N},\sqrt{T}\right\}$-consistency and asymptotic normality for $\thetahatith$ (Thm. \ref{thm:asymptotic_normality}) and provide valid confidence intervals of $\thetaith$ (Cor. \ref{cor:ci}).
-In several simulation settings, \focus yields more accurate forecast trajectories than our benchmarks mSSA and SyNBEATS, supporting the importance of leveraging the stochastic temporal latent dynamics.
-In HeartSteps V1, we leverage the temporal association in the factors across consecutive suggestion slots. \focus, by capturing this temporal pattern, yields more accurate forecast of steps under intervention than mSSA.
+We introduce a method namely \focus (\textit{FOrecasting Counterfactuals Under Stochastic dynamics}) in Sec.\ref{sec:method}.
+To the best of our knowledge, this is the first work to address entry-by-entry forecasting counterfactuals out-of-sample.
+Equipped with a reliable factor estimation algorithm, \focus has two steps- (i) restricts the observed panel under treatment (or control) and estimates the latent factors by considering the control (or treated) observations as missing, (ii) fits an appropriate time series model on the estimated factors to construct a forecast estimator of the for unit $\times$ horizon level conditional mean counterfactual.
+On a general note, our method integrates time series smoothing and filtering techniques with matrix completion methods.
+Additionally, \focus is equipped to capture latent and stochastic temporal dependencies by accommodating serial correlation and non-singular spectra of the factors.
+Our algorithm is equipped to handle wide range of observation patterns, hence overcomes the limitation of restricted missingness of the forecasting methods in dynamic factor model.

+When the factors are estimated with the PCA algorithm of \citet{xiong2023large}, under a VAR(1) assumption on the true factors and standard assumptions on the loadings, the outcome noise and observation mechanism, we establish error bounds of the forecast (Thm. \ref{thm:forecast_error_bound}).
+Under additional regularities on the observation pattern, we establish $\min\{\sqrt{N},\sqrt{T}\}$-consistency and asymptotic normality of the forecast estimator (Thm. \ref{thm:asymptotic_normality}) and provide asymptotically valid confidence intervals (Cor. \ref{cor:ci}).
+Our key theoretical contribution is to extend the results of \citet{xiong2023large} from i.i.d. latent factors to temporally dependent factors with adjustments in the proof and by verifying that the dependent factor process satisfies the general CLT assumptions in Sec. \ref{sec:general_asn}.